aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 ### What are we launching today?

-We are launching a new L2 construct `OriginAccessControl` for CloudFront (`aws-cdk-lib/aws-cloudfront`).
+We are launching a new L2 construct `S3OriginAccessControl` for CloudFront (`aws-cdk-lib/aws-cloudfront`) to support OAC for S3 origins.
 We are also deprecating the existing `S3Origin` construct in the `aws-cdk-lib/aws-cloudfront-origins` module and replacing it with `S3StaticWebsiteOrigin`, `S3BucketOriginWithOAI`, `S3BucketOriginWithOAC`, and `S3BucketOriginPublic` to provide a more transparent user experience.

 ### Why should I use this feature?